replicatedhq/replicated-docs/docs/enterprise/monitoring-applications.md

 ## Configure Monitoring in Existing Clusters {#configure-existing}

 To configure Prometheus monitoring for applications installed in an existing cluster, you must connect the admin console to the endpoint of an installed instance of Prometheus on the cluster.
-See:
+See the following sections:

 * [Install Prometheus](#install-prometheus)
 * [Connect to a Prometheus Endpoint](#connect-to-a-prometheus-endpoint)